6.0L Power Stroke Turbocharger Diagnostics

-A clogged VGT system often, but not always sets a DTC related to turbocharger performance (P132B, P2263 for example).
-The most common insight into possible stuck/sticking VG vanes is excessive turbocharger lag, particular during off-idle acceleration.
-In these instances, the turbocharger will fail to "kick in" as it should and will fail to build noticeable boost pressure at low engine speeds.
-The following series of tests can be used to narrow down the source of driveability issues related to turbocharger performance.
+Stuck or sticking VGT vanes will often, but not always sets a DTC (CEL) related to turbocharger performance (P132B, P2263 for example).
+The most common insight into possible stuck/sticking VGT vanes is excessive turbocharger lag, particularly during heavy off-idle acceleration or freeway merging.
+In such instances, the turbocharger will experience severe lag and fail to build boost at low engine speeds.
+The following series of tests can be used to narrow down the source of driveability concerns related to turbocharger performance.
 A diagnostic tool with enhanced PID reading capability and actuation features is necessary for certain test procedures.

 Remove and inspect the condition of the EGR valve - a clogged EGR valve can affect VGT operation.
 If any EGR related DTCs are present, repair the EGR system prior to diagnosing turbocharger concerns.